Heathcote (NSW)

 The educational profile of Heathcote exceeds national averages, with above-average qualification levels and academic performance metrics

 The area's university qualification rate is 24.6%, significantly lower than Greater Sydney's average of 38.0%.
-This presents both a challenge and an opportunity for targeted educational initiatives.
-Bachelor degrees are the most common at 16.1%, followed by postgraduate qualifications (5.4%) and graduate diplomas (3.1%).
-Trade and technical skills are prominent, with 41.7% of residents aged 15+ holding vocational credentials – advanced diplomas at 12.4% and certificates at 29.3%.
+Bachelor degrees are the most common, at 16.1%, followed by postgraduate qualifications (5.4%) and graduate diplomas (3.1%).
+Vocational credentials are prevalent, with 41.7% of residents aged 15+ holding them, including advanced diplomas (12.4%) and certificates (29.3%).
+Educational participation is high, with 29.5% currently enrolled in formal education: 10.5% in primary, 8.2% in secondary, and 4.1% in tertiary education.

-Educational participation is high, with 29.5% of residents currently enrolled in formal education.
+Educational participation is notably high, with 29.5% of residents currently enrolled in formal education.
 This includes 10.5% in primary education, 8.2% in secondary education, and 4.1% pursuing tertiary education.

 Frequently Asked Questions - Education